nim-lang/Nim/doc/gc.rst

 In addition to ``GC_ref`` and ``GC_unref`` you can avoid the garbage collector by manually allocating memory with procs like ``alloc``, ``alloc0``, ``allocShared``, ``allocShared0`` or ``allocCStringArray``.
-The GC won't try to free them, you need to call their respective *dealloc* pairs (``dealloc``, ``deallocShared``, ``deallocCStringArray``, etc) when you are done with them or they will leak.
+The garbage collector won't try to free them, you need to call their respective *dealloc* pairs (``dealloc``, ``deallocShared``, ``deallocCStringArray``, etc) when you are done with them or they will leak.